-But accepting the account of Ex.
-16 excludes the possibility that the “manna” of the tamarisk could have been the miraculous food that the Israelites ate for 40 years.
-For God’s manna was given throughout the year, but ceased as soon as they reached the Promised Land (Joshua 5:12).
+But accepting the account of Exodus 16 excludes the possibility that the “manna” of the tamarisk could have been the miraculous food that the Israelites ate for 40 years.
+For God’s manna was given throughout the year, but stopped as soon as they reached the Promised Land (Joshua 5:12).

-In addition, the heavenly manna could not be kept to the following day, except on Sabbath (Ex.
-16:19, 20), and could be baked (v.
-23).
+In addition, the heavenly manna could not be kept to the following day, except on Sabbath (Exodus 16:19, 20), and could be baked (verse 23).
 In contrast, tamarisk “manna” can be kept for several days, but cannot be used for baking purposes.

-These points of contrast clearly reveal that acceptance of the modern skeptics account, which explains the manna as a natural product of Sinai, means refusal of the Biblical account.
+These points of contrast clearly reveal that acceptance of the modern skeptics account, which explains the manna as a natural product of Sinai, means not being logical and refusal of the Biblical account.
 These modern explanations are given with the goal of rejecting the miraculous nature of the heavenly manna, but are in reality without credit.